How to Disable WebRTC in Your Browser

 How to Disable WebRTC in Any Browser

 Your IP address is at risk as long as WebRTC is enabled in your browser.
-The only 100% effective way to neutralize that risk is to disable WebRTC.
+An effective way to neutralize that risk is to disable WebRTC.
 Here are some quick instructions on how to do it in the most popular web browsers.

 How to Disable WebRTC in Google Chrome